SolaK24/ShipPlumeSegmentation_Supervised/README.md

 # ShipPlumeSegmentation_Supervised

 In this repository we provide the code used for the experiments on ship plume segmentation using multivariate classifiers on TROPOMI/S5P satellite data.

+## Data set
+In the direction ``./data`` we provide a labeled data set that can be use for supervised learning experiments.
-We also provide a dataset that combines TROPOMI/S5P NO2 data, ECMWF 10m wind adat and AIS data.
+The data set combines TROPOMI/S5P NO2 data, ECMWF 10m wind data, information about the dimensions of the ships in the area.
+The borders of the images were defined based on AIS data of ship positions.
+Due to the privacy reasons, we removed all information about the uniqueidentifiers of the ships, for which the images were generated.
+To further protect the shipping companies from all kinds unjustifiable accusations, we do not provide the exact geografical coordinates for the studied TROPOMI measurements.
+All TROPOMI measurements reported in the dataset were retrieved from the area limited by the following coordinate range: [] - eastern Mediterranean region.

+The resulting data set is composed of the following variables: ....

+## Python scripts
+ - To check the performance of the models reported in the article, run the script ``classification_experiments_cv.py``
+ - To generate feature importance reports for the studied models, run the script ``feature_importance_exp.py``